Skip to main content

 6 mentions Positive Neutral Negative

-The story in Binarystar Infinity is described as loose and passable, with eight scripted missions that include bosses at the end of each.
-While the narrative may not be the game's strongest aspect, players find the campaign enjoyable and appreciate the ability to practice missions after unlocking them.
-Overall, the focus is more on gameplay than a deep storyline.
+The story in Binarystar Infinity is described as loose and passable, with eight scripted missions in arcade mode, each culminating in a boss fight.
+While the narrative may not be the game's strongest aspect, players found the campaign enjoyable and appreciated the ability to practice missions after unlocking them.
+Overall, the story serves as a functional backdrop to the gameplay rather than a focal point.

 • “I had a fun time playing the eight mission campaign, which took a little over an hour to beat.”